juliaguida/oystercard/thermostat_es6/thermostat_logic.md

 [Back to the Challenge Map](README.md)

-Alrighty.
 Now that you've got the basics under your fingers, it's time for a new domain.

 In this challenge, you will build the logic needed to model a simple thermostat.